With all of the benefits that trees provide, it’s no wonder that our Denver tree service experts are a bunch of tree huggers…

 Trees Add to Soil Fertility

+In a very real sense, trees themselves contribute to their own tree care!
 Trees drop leaves and dead branches, which contribute to the health of the soil.
 These types of organic matter will add nutrients to the soil and provide fertility for surrounding plant life.
 When they begin to decompose, microbes and insects feed off of them too.
 The soil becomes even richer when other animals come to feed off the insects and other plants become more established.
 This cycle contributes to an even richer soil fertility.
+(Learn more about optimal soil preparation for tree planting HERE).

 Trees are Important for Human Survival